 One source of criticism stems from the fact that the earliest form of applied behavior analysis developed for autistic children by Dr. O. Ivaar Lovaas in the 1960s, called Discrete Trial Training (DTT), was not wholly based on positive reinforcement for desired behaviors.
-“Dr. Lovaas used principles of both positive reinforcement and punishment to reduce self-injurious behaviors in residential settings, treating severely impaired persons,” explains Dr. Susan Epstein, a clinical neuropsychologist.
+“Dr. Lovaas used principles of both positive reinforcement and punishment to reduce self-injurious behaviors in residential settings, treating severely impaired persons,” explains Susan Epstein, PhD, a clinical neuropsychologist.
 Use of aversive reinforcement methods, which included electric shocks, are not considered acceptable today.

 Too tough on kids?

 While use of aversive reinforcement is generally gone, there is still a complaint that ABA therapy, which can involve a lot of repetition, is tough on the children, and the skills they learn don’t necessarily generalize to other situations.

 The stereotype is that the therapists are demanding taskmasters.
-But Dr. Catherine Lord, director of the Center for Autism and the Developing Brain at Weill Cornell Medical College & New York Presbyterian Hospital, notes that most therapists doing traditional ABA are trained to be super-animated and fun.
+But Catherine Lord, PhD, a pioneering autism researcher and clinician now at UCLA, notes that most therapists doing traditional ABA are trained to be super-animated and fun.
 “If anything,” she says, “they’re over the top.
 Sometimes you do see someone who is just humorless.
 But that’s just bad teaching, not ABA.”